FlippingFlips/pingod-addons/docs/content/getting-started/installation.md

 weight: 10
 ---

-### Download Godot editor
+### Download Godot 4 editor
 ---

+PinGod will be using Godot4 beta.
+Beta 14, is current as of writing this document.

+Godot4 plays better with C# and uses dotnet 6.0.
+After doing some testing this is the version we prefer.

-* Download the editor at https://godotengine.org/
+* Download the beta editor at https://downloads.tuxfamily.org/godotengine/4.0//
-* Godot is portable (no installation required) (Version 3.4 C# MONO)
+* Godot is portable (no installation required)
 * It's up to you where you extract the files to but for simplicity sake `C:\Godot\`

-You should rename the Godot executable to `godot.exe`.
-The shortcuts will use this and it's easy to remember.
+You should rename the Godot executable to `godot.exe` and add to the environment.

-After you've added to environment then you can just run `godot` from the environment.
+After you've added to environment then you can just run `godot` from the environment or from debugger.

 ---
 ### Dotnet SDK